PostHog/posthog.com/contents/docs/features/retention.md

 ## Accessing Retention Table

-1. Click 'Users' on the sidebar to reveal a dropdown menu.
+1. Click 'People' on the sidebar to reveal a dropdown menu.
 2. Click 'Retention'

 ## Uses